SumuduLansakara/JustBash/README.md

 # Features

-*JustBash* provides a set of functions and macros to support implementation of custom scripts.
+*JustBash* provides a set of functions and macros to support the implementation of custom scripts.

 Functions:
- - functions for displaying messages with different error levels
+ - Functions for displaying messages with different error levels.
- - functions for displaying word-arts
+ - Functions for displaying word-arts.
- - functions for logging messages with different error levels
+ - Functions for logging messages with different error levels.
- - functions for re-write lines (useful when displaying progress)
+ - Functions for re-writing lines (useful when displaying progress).
- - functions for changing display colors (and other terminal manipulations)
+ - Functions for changing display colors (and other terminal manipulations).
- - utility class with convenient functions for displaying complex outputs
+ - Utility class with convenient functions for displaying complex outputs.

 Macros:
- - macro to validate input argument count in *JustBash* scripts
+ - Macro to validate input argument count in *JustBash* scripts.

-# How to implement a custom *JustBash* script ?
+# How to Implement a Custom *JustBash* Script

 ### Step 1:

-Create a file with the desired name inside scripts directory (by default this is the `scripts` directory in the repository root).
+Create a file with the desired name inside the scripts directory (by default this is the `scripts` directory in the repository root).

 E.g.

     vi scripts/my_script.sh

 > **Hints:**
-> - Every script must have `.sh` file extension.
+> - Every script must have a `.sh` file extension.
-> - Extension must be omitted when invoking.
+> - The extension must be omitted when invoking.

 ### Step 2: